-Now in general, what what should be your thickness of the filter, what is the recommendation of the IS code?
-Generally for horizontal filter, it is 15 to 30 centimeter; as per the Indian standard.
-And vertical vertical filter, so it will be 1 to 1.5 meter vertical filter, generally this is your thickness criteria.
+Now, in general what should be a thickness of the filter what is the recommendation of the I S code.
+Generally for horizontal filter it is 15 to 30 centimeter as per the Indian standard and vertical filter.
+So, it will be 1 to 1.5 meter vertical filter, generally this is your thickness criteria.